nodejs/node/doc/api/net.md

 Ensures that no more I/O activity happens on this socket.
 Only necessary in case of errors (parse error or so).

+### socket.destroyed

+A Boolean value that indicates if the connection is destroyed or not.
+Once a connection is destroyed no further data can be transferred using it.

 ### socket.end([data][, encoding])
 <!-- YAML
 added: v0.1.90